 The holiday season involves meeting loved ones, partying and eating to our hearts’ content.
 All is hunky-dory, except that we end up gaining a few kilos after the festivities are over.
 A little holiday weight gain is not uncommon at all.

 Similar to gaining weight, losing it also depends on your body type.
 However, making simple changes to your routine, like consuming fewer calories by choosing healthy meals and exercising daily, can help you regain fitness.
 But this requires patience, perseverance, discipline and a lot of hard work.

-It is also equally important that you try having your meals at the same time every day, as it helps to burn calories faster and reduces the urge to snack.
+It is also equally important that you try having your meals at the same time every day, as it helps burn calories faster and reduces the urge to snack.

 Include fruits, vegetables, fish, legumes, nuts, seeds and whole grains in your diet.
 Choose high-fibre foods and avoid processed foods, white bread, fatty red or processed meats, baked goods, fried foods and sweets.

 Holiday weight gain is inevitable, but you can control it if you plan wisely.

 Plan your breakfast, lunch, dinner and snacks for the week.
 You can include delicious food (including fruit salads, egg sandwiches and smoothies) too — that is, if it fits your daily calorie intake.

 Try not to stock on alcoholic beverages, junk food and other items to help you prevent weight gain.

 Drink plenty of liquids